What Do I Need to Know About Specialty Drugs?

 They typically require special handling, administration or monitoring.
-It’s also more likely they’ll need special approval to order, and you may have to order them through a specialty pharmacy.
+It's also likely they'll need prior approval before your plan will help pay for them.
+Some can only be filled by a specialty pharmacy.

 Details about specialty drugs aren't just available to your doctor and pharmacists.
 They're available to you too, three different ways.

 You'll need the name of the drug.
 It's helpful to know the dosage your doctor prescribed.

 We can answer questions about a specialty drug during business hours.
 Contact us and we'll help.

 Most specialty drugs can be filled at a retail pharmacy or by mail order through AllianceRx Walgreen Pharmacy.
 Some specialty drugs can only be ordered and delivered by mail from one pharmacy.

 If your doctor didn't send in the prescription for you, use the Specialty Drug Program Rx Benefit Member Guide (PDF) to look up your drug and find out where and how to fill your prescription.